 Outside the classroom, there’s Boston, an energized hub of creativity, learning, entertainment and innovation.
 The city’s high-powered communication companies—from global PR firms to next-generation digital ventures—are eager to work with our students.
 Internship programs beckon from Boston, Los Angeles, Washington, D.C. and London.
 Your career network includes 30,000 working alumni worldwide.
 And the incredible success stories among them assure you that you’re in the right place.

-Visit the Graduate Admissions & Services website for more information.
+Visit the Graduate Affairs website for more information.